Elevator Pit Waterproofing

 Standard industry practice in elevator pit waterproofing involves applying several coats of reinforced epoxy sealant around the entire pit – and subsequently offering no warranty.
 In standard foundation waterproofing, the same epoxy is used for minor moisture and humidity control on walls that are sweating.

 We take a different approach.
-Using six technologies, we breakdown the location of water intrusion and combat each individually – allowing us to offer a lifetime warranty on our work.
+Using six technologies, we breakdown the location of water intrusion and combat each individually – allowing us to offer a tranferable warranty (*ask inspector for full warranty details) on our work.
 By using these techniques, and adhering to ASME regulations, we have gained recognition among leading elevator manufacturers and referrals of state inspectors for elevator pit water problems.

 Recently one of our sales engineers was faced with the task of helping waterproof an elevator pit.